 I actually never imagined, intended or sought out to do wedding photography or knew a destination wedding photographer actually existed as a career.
 It truly found me and I’m really happy about that.

-Cubicle life at The Gap meant everyone knows almost everything about you, so it was well known that I loved photography and had been doing it since I was young but never trained in it or studied it.
-A cubicle mate said her friend was getting married and needed a photographer but that photography wasn’t important to her.
+Cubicle life at The Gap meant everyone knows almost everything about you, so it was well known that I loved photography.
+I had been doing it since I was young (another story and I do mean YOUNG) but never trained in it or studied it thinking I would ever be a professional.
+So there we were in cubicle world and a cubicle mate said her friend was getting married and needed a photographer but that photography wasn’t important to her.

 The thoughts came screaming into my mind… “Oh my, really you want me?
 They must be nuts.
 How can it not be important?
 Isn’t this the most important day in your life?
 Weddings are fun.
 I might like it.
 If I screw up then at least it wasn’t important.
 Well, if it isn’t important then I’ll give it a try!”

 Yes, it went like that and I was scared out of my mind because I quickly realized it was important to ME and how I can’t do anything half-assed.

 I was a nervous wreck that day and when it was over I was just completely relieved.
 I was so utterly exhausted by all of it.
 To think “anyone could do it” never entered my mind but I knew after this that absolutely no, not anyone can do it.
 This is why I always recommend to hire vendors you trust in every aspect but especially photography.
 There is only once chance to get it right.
 End of story.